Wuxi Jiangsu, China Travel Guide

 Some scenic areas or large parks may offer golf cart or else small electric shuttle buses for internal transport.

-Exploring Wuxi either walking or on a bicycle offers intimate views of its scenic beauty and culture.
+Exploring Wuxi either walking or on a bicycle offers intimate views of its charm and traditions.

 No specific "no-go" areas for pedestrians and cyclists in Wuxi.
 General caution applies.